 Best Extreme Desktop CPU

-The easiest choice we've had to make, when 16 cores won’t cut it or you need more lanes than Interstate 10, then AMD's Threadripper is what you’re after.
+When 16 cores won’t cut it or you need more lanes than Interstate 10, then AMD's Threadripper is what you’re after.
 With AMD yet to announce the Threadripper 5000 series, you’re still buying the Zen 2 series which includes the 64-core 3990, 32-core 3970X, and 24-core 3960X, all beasts in their own right.

 Best Value for Productivity